klahrinz/klahrinz.github.io/LAW01-06-2spp.md

 But no defect in the petition shall render void the allowance of the will, or the issuance of letters testamentary or of administration with the will annexed.

-**Section 3.
+**§3.
 Court to appoint time for proving will.
 Notice thereof to be published.**

 When a will is delivered to, or a petition for the allowance of a will is filed in, the court having jurisdiction, such court shall fix a time and place for proving the will when all concerned may appear to contest the allowance thereof, and shall cause notice of such time and place to be published three (3) weeks successively, previous to the time appointed, in a newspaper of general circulation in the province.

 But no newspaper publication shall be made where the petition for probate has been filed by the testator himself.

-**Section 4.
+**§4.
 Heirs, devisees, legatees, and executors to be notified by mail or personally.**

 The court shall also cause copies of the notice of the time and place fixed for proving the will to be addressed to the designated or other known heirs, legatees, and devisees of the testator resident in the Philippines at their places of residence, and deposited in the post office with the postage thereon prepaid at least twenty (20) days before the hearing, if such places of residence be known.
 A copy of the notice must in like manner be mailed to the person named as executor, if he be not the petitioner; also, to any person named as coexecutor not petitioning, if their places of residence be known.
 Personal service of copies of the notice at lest (10) days before the day of hearing shall be equivalent to mailing.

 If the testator asks for the allowance of his own will, notice shall be sent only to his compulsory heirs.

-**Section 5.
+**§5.
 Proof at hearing.
 What sufficient in absence of contest.**

 At the hearing compliance with the provisions of the last two preceding sections must be shown before the introduction of testimony in support of the will.
 All such testimony shall be taken under oath and reduced to writing.
 It no person appears to contest the allowance of the will, the court may grant allowance thereof on the testimony of one of the subscribing witnesses only, if such witness testify that the will was executed as is required by law.

 In the case of a holographic will, it shall be necessary that at least one witness who knows the handwriting and signature of the testator explicitly declare that the will and the signature are in the handwriting of the testator.
 In the absence of any such competent witness, and if the court deem it necessary, expert testimony may be resorted to.

-**Section 6.
+**§6.
 Proof of lost or destroyed will.
 Certificate thereupon.**

 No will shall be proved as a lost or destroyed will unless the execution and validity of the same be established, and the will is proved to have been in existence at the time of the death of the testator, or is shown to have been fraudulently or accidentally destroyed in the lifetime of the testator without his knowledge, nor unless its provisions are clearly and distinctly proved by at least two (2) credible witnesses.
 When a lost will is proved, the provisions thereof must be distinctly stated and certified by the judge, under the seal of the court, and the certificate must be filed and recorded as other wills are filed and recorded.

-**Section 7.
+**§7.
 Proof when witnesses do not reside in province.**

 If it appears at the time fixed for the hearing that none of the subscribing witnesses resides in the province, but that the deposition of one or more of them can be taken elsewhere, the court may, on motion, direct it to be taken, and may authorize a photographic copy of the will to be made and to be presented to the witness on his examination, who may be asked the same questions with respect to it, and to the handwriting of the testator and others, as would be pertinent and competent if the original will were present.

-**Section 8.
+**§8.
 Proof when witnesses dead or insane or do not reside in the Philippines.**

 If the appears at the time fixed for the hearing that the subscribing witnesses are dead or insane, or that none of them resides in the Philippines, the court may admit the testimony of other witnesses to prove the sanity of the testator, and the due execution of the will; and as evidence of the execution of the will, it may admit proof of the handwriting of the testator and of the subscribing witnesses, or of any of them.

-**Section 9.
+**§9.
 Grounds for disallowing will.**

 The will shall be disallowed in any of the following cases: